okfn-brasil/ISSN-L-Resolver/README.md

     );
   ````

-The core of the "ISSN-L resolver" solution is a SQL script writed for PostgreSQL, in PL/pgSQL language.
+The core of the *ISSN-L resolver* solution is a SQL script writed for PostgreSQL, in PL/pgSQL language.
 It  offer also funcions to format and to validate string-ISSNs of the front-end, webservices or back-services.

 ## Synopsis ##
 The project have 3 issues:

- 1. A PHP script converts the (updated) "ISSN to ISSN-L" TXT table, into a SQL table of integers (ISSN numbers without the *check digit*).
+ 1. A PHP script that converts the (updated) "ISSN to ISSN-L" TXT table, into a SQL table of integers (ISSN numbers without the *check digit*).

- 2. The `lib.sql` offers a resolver and all king of util convertion and ISSN handling, inclung *check digit* reconstruction.
+ 2. The `lib.sql`, that offers a resolver and all king of util convertion and ISSN handling, inclung *check digit* reconstruction.

- 3. An Apache2 aplication (here with a PHP example) to expose the resolution into a simple and friendly web-service.
+ 3. An Apache2 aplication (here with a PHP example) to expose the resolution into a simple and friendly set of web-service endpoints.

 ## Populating ##